YetAnotherMorty/wikileaks-database/README.md

 ***

-Please check out the wiki for further information on the files.
+Please check out the [The Wikileaks Database Backup Project Wiki](https://github.com/elnarutoe/wikileaks-database/wiki) for further information on the files.